Sixth Form Curriculum

 Geography, History, Philosophy and Ethics

-Health & Social Care Diploma (Level 3) worth two A-levels
+Diploma in Health and Social Care (Level 3) worth two A-levels

-Health and Social Care Extended Diploma (Level 3) worth three A-levels .
+Extended Certificate in Health and Social Care (Level 3) worth one A-level.

 GCSE retake in English and Maths is provided alongside level 3 studies.

 In order to continually improve our provision, we have recently formed a new partnership with a number of other local schools.
 These new relationships aim to: